leynos/crate-tools/docs/usage-guide.md

 ### `bump`

 `bump` synchronises manifest versions across the workspace.
+The command requires the target version as a positional argument and rejects inputs that do not match the `<major>.<minor>.<patch>` semantic version shape.
+All validation happens before the command loads workspace metadata so mistakes fail fast.

-The command requires the target version as a positional argument and touches the workspace `Cargo.toml` alongside every member crate unless the crate name appears in `bump.exclude` within `lading.toml`.
+When the version string passes validation, `bump` touches the workspace `Cargo.toml` alongside every member crate unless the crate name appears in `bump.exclude` within `lading.toml`.